nsg-ethz/mini_internet_project/README.md

 - We presented the mini-Internet at NANOG 78 in February 2020.
 The [talk](https://www.youtube.com/watch?v=8SRjTqH5Z8M&list=PLO8DR5ZGla8jSzWlrWt_cz13LLAz44rHY&index=11&t=0s) is available on youtube.

+- We presented the mini-Internet at SIGCOMM'20 in the "Best of CRR" session.
+The virtual [talk](https://www.youtube.com/watch?v=PoEo4yGN0Rw&t=687s) is available on youtube.

 - We wrote a [blogpost](https://blog.apnic.net/2020/04/14/develop-your-own-mini-internet-to-teach-students-virtually-about-network-operations/) on the APNIC website about the mini-Internet.

 - We presented the mini-Internet at the [AIMS-KISMET](https://www.caida.org/workshops/kismet/2002/) workshop.
 Our [slides](https://www.caida.org/workshops/kismet/2002/slides/kismet2002_tholterbach.pdf) are available online.